Fighting for Compensation for Injured Workers in Louisiana

 What benefits am I entitled to?

 You are entitled to necessary medical testing and treatment, as well as rehabilitation services and prescription drugs.
-You may also be eligible for “wage and hour claims,” payments for time missed because of the accident and other considerations.
+You may also be entitled to wage benefits for time missed because of the accident and other considerations.

 It is entirely paid by your employer.
 There are no payroll deductions made.